 4. An invitation to polish and submit one final piece to a class compilation (pdf) that will be made available to everyone and (if the group chooses so) published online.

 (Dates and times are based on Central Time Zone, North America)

 Next offering: Fall 2021

 Bi-Weekly Calls (for Extended Program): (90 min. calls)

 Registration in both programs will be limited.
-Especially for the extended program, we want to allow for maximum interaction and support within the community, so will accept no more than 12 people for each of the two call times (a total of 24 people in the program).
+Especially for the extended program, we want to allow for maximum interaction and support within the community, so will accept no more than 12 people.

 Day Retreat: $200 CAD